armory-io/armory-cli/README.md

 # Release

-To make a public release, create a tag and push it to this repository:
+To make a public release, create a semantic version tag and push it to this repository:
 ```shell
 git tag v1.10.0
 git push --tags